Blackweather/kubernetes-network-policy/exN-namespace-isolation/README.md

 Notice two new namespaces were created: `alpha` and `beta`

-3. Create the `hello` pods in both namespaces using the provided manifests Run these commands:
+3. Create the `hello` and `hello-v2` pods in both namespaces using the provided manifests Run these commands:
 ```
 $ kubectl apply -f pods/alpha/